Delinquent Taxes – How To Resolve Federal / IRS Income Tax

 What about an offer in compromise?
-If you can prove that you do not have the financial means to pay your delinquent taxes the IRS may accept an offer in compromise in which your debt is settled for “pennies on the dollar.”
+If you can prove that you do not have the financial means to pay your delinquent taxes the IRS may accept an offer in compromise in which your liability is settled for “pennies on the dollar.”
 Everybody who owes delinquent taxes is interested in this option, but only a small percentage can take advantage because the IRS is very strict about accepting these offers.

 If you need to resolve delinquent taxes this information should help you better assess your situation and future direction.
 It is highly recommended that you talk with a tax professional about resolving problems with delinquent taxes.
 A tax professional can analyze your financial situation and your unique problem and find the best solution for you to resolve your problems.

 Answers to common tax problems pertaining to unpaid taxes, taxes owed, tax liens and back taxes.

 Help Filing Delinquent Taxes

 Need help filing unfiled tax returns?
 Let us help!
 The IRS has an unwritten rule about not prosecuting a taxpayer if they file before the IRS contacts them.
 Let our experts file your delinquent taxes and settle any taxes that you may owe.

 Consequences of having delinquent taxes with the IRS.
 Understand the various penalties that can be associated with having unfiled & unpaid taxes.

 Step by step process to filing old tax returns.
 Information on required documents, important warnings and details on where to send the documents.